-Most often you would do the leg press to hit the quads.
+Most often, you would do the leg press to hit the quads.
 But here, I have modified the exercise to be glute dominant.
-By working the glutes in both extension and abduction you are providing much greater muscle activation and stimulation for growth.
+By working the glutes in both extension and abduction, you provide much greater muscle activation and stimulation for growth.
 Give it a go and see for yourself!

 Bulgarian split squats

 Our final choice in our top 5 best exercises for glutes is the Bulgarian split squat.

 Single leg exercises are often considered second class exercises.
 Not in my view!
 I have found them essential for working on the disparity in strength in my lower body.

 With Bulgarians, as with most exercises, getting into a good position is vital.
 Your legs should be positioned to emphasise working the glutes: the further you place your front leg in front of you, the more emphasis you put on your glutes.
 The closer together your legs are, the more you target your quads.
 Height positioning of the box or bench is also important for comfort in the non-working foot.
 I always start with the leg I consider to be the weaker.